JustinMurtagh29/ExtendedSplitORFPipeline/README.md

 5) *Biopython* (version 1.77 or higher) Used to read in fasta files into python.
 The latest version can be downloaded [here](https://biopython.org/wiki/Download.)
 6) *pybedtools* (version 0.8.1 or higher).
 Needed for uniqueness determination.
 7) *MUMmer* (version 3.23).
 Needed for exact matching of the predicted ORF sequences against the reference files.
 The latest version can be downloaded [here](http://mummer.sourceforge.net/)
 8) *R with Rmarkdown* (R version 3.6).
 Used to create end reports for both the Split-ORF pipeline and the extended pipeline.
+For more information see [here] (https://www.r-project.org/)

 Blast, bedtools and mummer should be added to the unix PATH variable